 Digi Corporate was also engaged by AMP to complete the suspension structure for the displays which required their specialist engineering and rigging skills.
 Once this stage was completed the pre assembly of the displays began and with the assistance of the NanoLumens senior project engineer Lenny Morrill the displays started coming together.
-The experienced team was able to install all 3 Oculus displays in just over 5 days well before the scheduled mall opening.
+The experienced team was able to install all 3 displays making up The Reef in just over 5 days, well before the scheduled mall opening.
 The Myer display was installed after the opening ceremony in an existing area of the centre.
-The Myer display came together in 3 days considering the complications of the double sided double curved shape it is a testament to the engineering accuracy of the NanoLumens products and the skills of the Digi corporate assembly team.
+The Myer display known as The Wave came together in 3 days.
+Considering the complications of the double sided double curved shape it is a testament to the engineering accuracy of the NanoLumens products and the skills of the Digi corporate assembly team.
 Time Lapse Install Video

 The viewing angles and perfect curvature of the NanoLumens displays made the whole design concept possible.
 In reality it is an excellent demonstration of thoughtful design using an innovative product to deliver a design brief with sound commercial outcomes.

 - Displays required a very wide viewing angle to provide a consistent colour image across viewing angles of the curves,

 - The displays required a fine pixel pitch to provide excellent viewing detail even at the relatively close viewing distances of the first floor balconies.

 - The displays needed to be light weight to allow for a simple suspension system with minimal rigging

 - The displays need to be super slim and compliment the organic curves of the space